Living Well With Arthritis

 Small strategies can make a big difference.
-Try our tips to help maintain an active lifestyle and learn what helps with arthritis pain.
+Try our tips to maintain an active lifestyle and learn what helps with arthritis pain.

-- Lead with your strength.
-Protect more delicate finger and wrist joints by using your strongest joints and muscles to perform tasks.
+Protect more delicate finger and wrist joints.
+Use your strongest joints and muscles to perform tasks.
 When you are opening heavy doors, push with your arm or shoulder, not your hand.

-By incorporating some new habits into your life, and taking advantage of available resources, you can continue to enjoy daily life on your terms.
-For more information about keeping your joints healthy and maintaining your lifestyle with osteoarthritis, consult with your physician.
+In the end, by incorporating some new habits into your life, and taking advantage of available resources, you can continue to enjoy daily life on your terms.
+For more information about keeping your joints healthy and maintaining your lifestyle with arthritis, consult with your physician.